dalyanalytics/nonprofit-analytics-tools/blog-post-draft.md

 Most analytics vendors build for enterprise budgets, then wonder why nonprofits struggle with adoption.
 At Daly Analytics, we take a different approach: open-source tools that solve real problems while demonstrating what's possible when data infrastructure is built specifically for mission-driven work.

-These three tools aren't demos—they're fully functional analytics applications you can use with your actual data today, processing everything stateless in your browser.
+These four tools aren't demos—they're fully functional analytics applications you can use with your actual data today, hosted on secure cloud infrastructure.
 They showcase the kind of purpose-built solutions we create for clients, now available for any nonprofit to use and learn from.

-## Three Tools, Zero Cost, Built for Real Nonprofit Challenges
+## Four Tools, Zero Cost, Built for Real Nonprofit Challenges

 ### [Donor Retention Calculator](https://dalyanalytics.shinyapps.io/donor-retention-calculator/)
 Stop guessing about your donor base.
 This tool analyzes retention rates by cohort, calculates lifetime value projections, and benchmarks your performance against industry standards.
 Upload your donor data or explore with sample data—no CRM integration required, no vendor sales calls, no credit card.